 5 Tips for Building an Offshore Virtual Business Team

-With the virtual assistant industry booming as it is in developing countries like the Philippines, it’s hardly surprising that many small businesses around the world are taking advantage of the availability of skilled professionals prepared to dedicate their services to a sole business, company, or organisation.
+With the virtual assistant industry booming as it is in developing countries like the Philippines, it’s hardly surprising that many small businesses around the world are taking advantage of the availability of skilled professionals prepared to dedicate their services to a sole business, company, or organization.

 Indeed, it is becoming increasingly common for small businesses to build entire teams made up of virtual assistants, as a way to scale without incurring prohibitively high labour costs.

-If your own business is considering such a strategy, though, it’s important to know that working with multiple VAs can be quite different to engaging and managing a single offshore assistant.
+If your own business is considering such a strategy, though, it’s important to know that working with multiple VAs can be quite different from engaging and managing a single offshore assistant.
 However, the following tips should help you stay on the right track and avoid mistakes as you build your multiple-VA team.